ska-telescope/lmc-base-classes/README.md

 After testing is done, the containers are taken down.

 ## Usage
-The base classes are installed as python package in the system.
+The base classes are installed as a Python package in the system.
 The intended usage of the base classes is to inherit the class according to the requirement.
 The class needs to be imported in the module. e.g.
 ```
-from skabase.SKABaseDevice.SKABaseDevice import SKABaseDevice
+from ska.base import SKABaseDevice

 class DishLeafNode(SKABaseDevice):
 .